Ilesuu/twitter-sentiment/README.md

 # twitter-sentiment
-A program for performing basic twitter sentiment analysis.
+A program for performing twitter sentiment analysis using microsoft azure.
+Requires valid Twitter and Azure API keys

-I made this mainly to freshen up my python knowledge, and experiment with the twitter api.
+I made this mainly to freshen up my python knowledge, and experiment with the twitter and azure api.